 Can I buy the copyright to the photographs you take for me?

-I am very reluctant to to sell the copyright to any of my photographs.
+Not usually do I sell the copyright to any of my photographs.

 The usage of the photographs is then completely in the clients hands in terms of how they can be used and controlled.